ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - A keyword planner and keyword selector are examples of tools provided by advert platforms.
 - Start small by targeting an advert with an exact match.
-- A Phrase match is a collection of words.
+- A phrase match is a collection of words.
 - A broad match allows for variations that are more variable than simple plurals.
 - An example of wide to narrow targeting: